3/28/2024

 speaker

 Thank you.
-Our next question is from the line of Joel Bedi with BED.
+Our next question is from the line of Joel Bedding.
 Please go ahead.

 speaker

-Great, thanks for taking the questions and for the update today.
-First question is, as you involve the phase two Alzheimer's trial, what about the profile of Expro or the previous data resonates the most with investigators?
+Great.
+Thanks for taking the questions and for the update today.
+First question is, as you involve a Phase II Alzheimer's trial, what about the profile of ExPRO or the previous data resonates the most with investigators?

 speaker

-So, yeah, thank you Joel.
-So remember that this trial is occurring in jurisdictions that do not have the anti-amyloid drugs approved.
-So, that's Canada, Australia, Europe and the UK.
+So, yeah.
+Thank you, Joel.
+So, remember that this trial is occurring in jurisdictions that do not have the anti-amyloid drugs approved.
+So, you know, that's Canada, Australia, Europe, and the UK.
 So in fact, number one, they're excited about the fact that they have something to offer their patients.
-Number two, they read the literature like everybody else and they, especially those that haven't had hands-on experience with the anti-amyloids, they're just not sure.
-And here we are giving them a drug that is both safe and we think, and we've convinced them is effective.
-So they like the safety profile, they like the idea that it is targeting something else besides the amyloid.
-And they also like the idea that the trial is only six months because if in fact, the patient doesn't respond, then the patient can move on to another clinical trial and still probably qualify where if it was an 18 month trial, that wouldn't be the case.
+Number two, you know, they read the literature like everybody else and they, you know, especially those that haven't had hands-on experience with the anti-amyloids, they're just not sure.
+And here we are giving them a drug that is both safe and we think And we've convinced them it's effective.
+So they like the safety profile.
+They like the idea that it is targeting something else besides amyloid.
+And they also like the idea that the trial is only six months because if, in fact, the patient doesn't respond, then the patient can move on to another clinical trial and still probably qualify where if it was an 18-month trial, that wouldn't be the case.

 speaker

-Yeah, that's helpful.
-And then a question on Incommune with prostate cancer trial and under way, share anything about the potential cadence of when you might be able to share data from the trial with investors?
+A question on Inc. Moon with the prostate cancer trial now underway.
+Can you share anything about the potential cadence of when you might be able to share data from the trial with investors?

 speaker

-Yeah, the best thing I can tell you is that today we treated the third patient, so the last patient in the first cohort with the final dose of drug.
-Obviously that's the lowest dose and we will start analyzing those data as they come through.
-We have got patients lined up now for to start the second cohort.
-So we're right on schedule to deliver this trial on time.
-I believe we will be coming out with good news as it comes through and I think September is when we will be looking for that, for those days to come out because we'll be able to maturely analyze them across the three dose levels.
-But if we get any remarkable data prior to that, then plainly, we'll go public with that.
+Yeah, the best thing I can tell you is that Today, we treated the third patient, so the last patient in the first cohort with the final dose of drug.
+Obviously, that's the lowest dose, and we will start analyzing those data as they come through.
+We have got patients lined up now to start the second cohort, so we're right on schedule to deliver this trial on time. believe we will be coming out with good news as it comes through.
+And I think September is when we will be looking for that, for those dates to come out, because we'll be able to maturely analyze them across the three dose levels.
+But if we get any remarkable data prior to that, then we'll go public with that.

 speaker